-■ Cafe Color available as a GLOSS (G).
-Suffix Product Code with “G”
+■ Cafe Color are available as a GLOSS (G).
+Suffix Product Code with “G” and a SATIN.

 ■ Intense non toxic colors for use on earthenware bisque that may be glaze dipped